flutter/website/src/docs/codelabs/index.md

   from a single Dart codebase.

 [Adding AdMob Ads to a Flutter app]: {{site.codelabs}}/codelabs/admob-ads-in-flutter/
+[Adding AdMob banner and native inline ads to a Flutter app]: {{site.codelabs}}/codelabs/admob-inline-ads-in-flutter
 [Adding Google Maps to a Flutter app]: {{site.codelabs}}/codelabs/google-maps-in-flutter
 [Build a photo sharing app with Google Photos and Flutter]: {{site.codelabs}}/codelabs/google-photos-sharing
 [Get to know Firebase for Flutter]: https://firebase.google.com/learn/codelabs/firebase-get-to-know-flutter